DKMiner/steamworkshopdownloader/README.md

 # Downloading individual workshop items (via SteamCMD)

 1. Download and install SteamCMD and add it to PATH (visit [https://developer.valvesoftware.com/wiki/SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) for more info)
-2. Run either download_with_SteamCMD.sh (Linux) or download_with_SteamCMD.bat (Windows) based on your system. (*note: you may need to run chmod +x download_with_SteamCMD.sh on Linux before being able to execute the file)
+2. Run either download_with_SteamCMD.sh (Linux) or download_with_SteamCMD.bat (Windows) based on your system.
+*Linux note: you may need to run chmod +x download_with_SteamCMD.sh on Linux before being able to execute the file* *Windows note: either add SteamCMD to path or copy the directory where the executable is located by clicking on the address bar in the windows explorer*
-3. Enter the App ID for the game you want to download the workshop items for.
+4. Enter the App ID for the game you want to download the workshop items for.
-4. Enter the Workshop IDs for items you wanna download.
+5. Enter the Workshop IDs for items you wanna download.
 If there's more than one you can separate them by comma
-5. Wait
+6. Wait
-6. Go to the location pointed out by SteamCMD
+7. Go to the location pointed out by SteamCMD

 *note: conveniently, the node.js script gives you the workshop ID of failed downloads separated by comma.
 You can use that here easily :D*